Existence of unimodular triangulations - positive results: Dilations and the KMW Theorem

 \begin{proof} The statement follows from the claim that the number of $\rootA$-equivalence classes that arise in the refinements of all the dilations of simplices of a particular $\rootA$-equivalence class of volume $V$ is bounded above by

 We prove this claim via induction on $V$, starting with the case $V=1$.
-In this case the number of classes is $1$.
+In this case the number of classes is one.
 Now consider the case where $V > 1$, and take a particular $\Delta$ in a certain $\rootA$-equivalence class.
 Once its box point $\m$ is chosen, $c\Delta$ gets refined, by Lemma~\ref{lemma:number_of_simplices}, into at most $(d+1) c^d$ simplices of volume at most $V-1$.
+By inductive hypothesis each of them will produce at most